scoliono/M202A-Project/docs/content/overview/project_proposal.md

 ## 6. Requirements for Success

 Knowledge of the Bluetooth LE and Wi-Fi Direct protocols is necessary.
 The code will be written in Python, so knowledge of that language is assumed.
-In terms of hardware, the code should be able to run on any device supporting the aforementioned wireless protocols, but we are using a couple of Raspberry Pi Zero 2 Ws because they are cheap.
+In terms of hardware, the code should be able to run on any device supporting the aforementioned wireless protocols, but we are using 3 of Raspberry Pi Zero 2 Ws because they are cheap.
 Power banks are also necessary in order to do real-world on-the-go testing.

 ## 7. Metrics of Success

-Several metrics of success that we would consider include: average file transfer speed, maximum number of connectable peers, power consumption when idle (not yet connected to a peer), power consumption while a file transfer is in progress, and maximum range from which a file can be successfully transferred between peers.
+Several metrics of success that we would consider include: average file transfer speed, file trasnfer speed to flood a network, maximum number of connectable peers, power consumption when idle (not yet connected to a peer), power consumption while a file transfer is in progress, and maximum range from which a file can be successfully transferred between peers.
 Ideally, all of the metrics will be high except power consumption, which should be just a couple hundred milliwatts because we are using low-power devices with the Bluetooth Low Energy protocol.

 ## 8. Execution Plan